NethServer/docs/administrator-manual/en/ha.rst

 This configuration supports:

 * Virtual IPs connected to the green network
-* Clustered services storing the date inside the shared storage
+* Clustered services storing the data inside the shared storage

 **Example**